tuture-dev/docs/reference/tuture-yml-spec.md

 yarn.lock
 ```

-##### `section`

-Specify which part of code diff should be displayed.
-This is quite handy when you have made changes to a large file and want to tear it apart for convenience of explanation.

-You can select your desired part of code diff by providing following fields:

-- `start`: Line number to start.
-If not given, this will be `1`
-- `end`: Line number to stop. **This line is included**.
-If not given, this will be the total number of lines

 ##### `explain`

 This is the same as `explain` of a step.
 You should provide a  **mapping** with optional keys `pre` and `post`.